 ‘So should Tom achieve his ambitions, it may prove his undoing,’ Salazar mused.
 ‘I wonder if you can recover from casting this piece of magic, though.
 The intent required to cast it, going so far as to inflict something you loathe upon another to escape it, that sort of act sacrifices more of a person than you might think.’
 Shadows rose in Salazar’s eyes.
 ‘Perhaps that’s what happened to Tom, twisted by the intent of his own soul magic, until nothing was left of his dreams and desires but an absolute will to endure.’

 An escape from the nothingness of death.
 Harry tapped his foot on the rough scrawl marring the last few pages.
-Tom Riddle’s broken quill tip stuck from the page beneath, surrounded by a circle of dark ink.
+Tom Riddle’s broken quill tip stuck from the page beneath the words, surrounded by a circle of dark ink.
 Lord Voldemort.
 Perhaps it is.

 ‘What about the book?’
 Salazar asked.
 ‘What does it say?’